What Is Philosophy?

 - College graduates with a major in philosophy have better long-term salary prospects than those with majors in many other disciplines, including agriculture, biology, business management, chemistry, communication, history, English, psychology, public relations, sociology and spanish.
 See Philosophy Pays and Salary Increase by Major.

 - Philosophy majors in general tend to register higher scores on objective tests such as the GRE (required for admission to graduate school), the LSAT (required for admission to law school), and the GMAT (required for admission to MBA programs).
-See: Best Majors for GRE Scores in 2013: Philosophy Dominates (Physics Central Blog), GRE Chart, GRE Table, LSAT, GMAT, Profile of GMAT Candidates.
+See Value of Philosophy: Charts and Graphs (Daily Nous) and Best Majors for GRE Scores in 2013: Philosophy Dominates (Physics Central Blog).

 - Students with majors in philosophy have a better chance of getting accepted to medical school than those with most other majors.
 See Major Anxiety.